continuitydrift/eth-denver-2022/chapter-11.md

 Why did white people have to compete at everything? he wondered, watching Marcus bound up the trail too quickly.
 Even surrounded by nature, the wildflowers tumbling down the pine-scented mountainside, Marcus seemed focused more on himself, his gear, and his physical performance, checking something on his phone every few minutes, taking pictures seemingly at random.

 "What app are you using?"
-Babacar asked him, resting behind the windbreak of a bounder by a waterfall.
-Marcus had used a filter, squeezing potable water from the stream into Babacar's canteen, and his own plastic bladder in his pack, which he sucked on from a shoulder-tube like an astronaut.
+Babacar asked him, resting behind the windbreak of a boulder by a waterfall.
+Marcus had used a filter, squeezing potable water from the stream into Babacar's canteen, and his own plastic bladder in his pack, which he sucked on from his shoulder-tube like an astronaut.
 Then he'd opened his phone again (he had a solar charger, the panels sewn into his ultra-light backpack) and was pointing it out into the aspens.

 "What?
 Oh, it's the one that woman Matty told me about.
 I'd met her before, at one of Sunitha's parties."